apollographql/rover-init-starters/start-with-typescript/getting-started.md

 # Publishing your changes to GraphOS Studio

 When you publish a schema to GraphOS, it becomes part of your schema’s version history and is available for checks, composition, and collaboration.
-When you run `init`, Rover publishes your schema to GraphOS.
+When you run `rover init`, GraphOS takes care of your first publish for you.

 Once you’ve made changes to your schema files and are happy with the state of your API, or if you’d like to test the experience of publishing schema changes to GraphOS Studio, paste and run the following command in your terminal: